 If a note carries simple interest, it is journalized as:

-If a note carried compound interest, the accrued interest is debited to the notes receivable account itself because the future period interest is calculated based on the principal amount of note plus any past interest accrued:
+If a note is carried at compound interest, the accrued interest is debited to the notes receivable account itself because the future period interest is calculated based on the principal amount of note plus any unpaid interest:

 When the principal amount and interest accrued on a note is received, it is recorded as follows:

 Cash or bank is debited by the sum of principal amount and interest not yet received.
 Interest receivable account is credited where the note carries simple interest.
 Interest income account is credited when the interest received has not been recognized already.
 No interest receivable account is used when the note carries compound interest, because in that case the carrying amount of notes receivable is increased by debiting it, as seen above.

 On 1 May 20X4, PQR, Inc. lent $2 million to ABC, LLC for 2 years against a documented promissory note.
 DEF, Inc., another client of PQR, Inc. issued a 2-month promissory note against their outstanding balance of $3 million on 1 November 20X4.
 Note receivable from ABC LLC carried 5% simple interest rate payable annually while the one from DEF Inc. carried 8% interest compounded monthly.
 PQR financial year ends on 31 December.